 However, if you do decide to bring home a Corgi to your household, there are certain things to consider.
 Making the child-dog relationship successful requires a bit of work on your part.
 Only then, will Corgis thrive with children in the home.

-Pitfalls of Raising Kids With Corgis
+2 Pitfalls of Corgis With Kids

 Not all Corgis are the same.
 Some are naturally gentle around children, while others are a bit more aggressive.
 But as a parent, it’s worth looking into the potential dangers and difficulties of raising kids with Corgis.
 Here’s what you need to know.

-Corgis May Nip at Kids
+Corgis May Nip at Your Kids

 As you may already know, both Corgi breeds are herding dogs.
 That is, they were bred to move cattle around on a farm.
 They’ve performed this role in society for thousands of years, starting with the ancient Celts tribe.